 The Capstone Forum

 Each year, selected graduating students present their projects at a Capstone Forum.
-This event is open to the community, and gives new and prospective students a chance to meet other students, faculty and administrators.
+This event is open to the community and gives new and prospective students a chance to meet other scholars, faculty and administrators.
 The 2016 MLA Capstone Forum showcased the capstone projects of six MLA graduates: